 Family Education and Support

-We engage and educate families throughout the course of treatment, helping them to understand what happens when men with mental health disorder symptoms, such as hallucinations, anxiety, delusions, depression or mood swings, add substance use to the mix.
+By engaging and educating families throughout the course of treatment, we help them to understand what happens when men with mental health disorder symptoms, such as hallucinations, anxiety, delusions, depression or mood swings, add substance use to the mix.

 Assertive Community Treatment (Outpatient Programs)

-Specialists in the areas of housing, finances, employment, symptom management, medical care, and family life will work with individuals and families to smooth the transition into regular daily living.
-Their services are available 24 hours a day, seven days a week, which frees family members from having to provide crisis intervention.
+Specialists in the areas of housing, finances, employment, symptom management, medical care, and family life will work with individuals and families build and sustain skills for successful community living.
+ACT includes comprehensive wrap-around services that are accessible 24 hours per day, 7 days per week.